xc-jp/purescript-protobuf/test/README.md

 # Benchmarks

-To run the benchmarks, run `nix-shell` from the top level directory, then:
+To run the benchmarks, run `nix develop` from the top level directory, then:

     spago -x spago-test.dhall run --main Test.Bench